 Generally speaking, the closer the leather is to the epidermis or the hair, the higher the quality.
 This is because collagen bundles in the hide are much tighter near the top, which gives full-grain leather that firm texture which is perfect for luggage and accessories.
 Full grain leather is typically recognized as the highest quality of leather in the worldwide market.

 Genuine leather and Suede are the contents of a hide that are split from the grain leather and lay closer to the flesh.
-Intuitively this makes sense since suede is most commonly referred to as the back side of leather.
+Intuitively this makes sense since suede is most commonly referred to as the back side of the leather.
 Less dense collagen bundles are what give suede its soft texture.

 Suede is often referred to as Nappa leather, which is a distinction made due to the nappy texture of suede itself.

-Then tanning process is much like the process of taking raw grapes and fermenting them to become wine.
+Then the tanning process is much like the process of taking raw grapes and fermenting them to become wine.
 The process is designed to change the molecular compound of collagen, the protein found in the skin.
 Without tanning, a skin would putrefy and degrade due to the exposure to liquid in the hide itself.
 Essentially, tanning is designed to draw this liquid out of the skin.

 Outdoor Leather Tannery in Morroco via Google